 How does Pinnacle Peak Family Dentistry Screen for Sleep Apnea?

-- Upon arriving to our office, we gather as much information as possible to see if you have a history of any of the ailments listed above, as well as a screening process to ask about symptoms you may be having that seem “normal”.
+Upon arriving to our office, we gather as much information as possible to see if you have a history of any of the ailments listed above.
+We also perform a screening process that allows us to ask about symptoms you may be having that seem “normal.”

 If you currently suffer from any of the symptoms listed, please call our office right away, at 480-473-8920, to schedule a special Sleep Apnea consultation appointment for a comprehensive evaluation.